When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Appendix: Experiments

 In this subsection, we gather additional results.

-\paragraph{Effect of target sample size $n_T$.} \quad Adding the case $\varepsilon=0.2$ (\autoref{fig:4_performance_comparison___eps_0.20}) yields the same pattern as \autoref{fig:exp_synth_eps_0.3}.
+\paragraph{Effect of target sample size $n_T$} Adding the case $\varepsilon\in\{0,1\}$ (\autoref{fig:4_performance_comparison__eps_0}) yields the same pattern as \autoref{fig:synth_data_perf_exp}.
 The magnitude of the gain increases, widening the margin over the target-only baseline.
-We also observe that \citet{obst2021transfer} does not prevent negative transfer in this setting.
 Overall, this experiment replicates the earlier behavior and shows that our approach features greater transfer gains.